LaTeXing/LaTeXing-Documentation/guide/settings.md

 Just enable the support, please be sure Rscript is available on your path or set an absolute location for the Rscript executable

+## tikz, -\_create\_pdf

+Just enable the support and every *.tikz file will compile and build on her own very fast.
+If tikz\_create\_pdf is enabled the created pdf is also copied next to your source file to include it as figure.